 I’ve also worked with people who grew up with healthy relationships with money, and have no problems turning their goals into reality.
 These same people easily have those internal money conversations without blinking.

-The reality is, you’re not alone if you’re undercharging for your work.
+The reality is, that you’re not alone if you’re undercharging for your work.

 You’re 100% right to think that you can be making way more money than you are right now.
 But to actually make more money, you’ve got to fully believe you can and will.
 It may sound cliché, but successful people will tell you that it starts with your mindset and a lot of self-discovery.

-Once you start to have a look and make those permanent shifts to your thinking (which takes time and practice), you’ll get those results you want.
+Once you start to have a look and make those permanent shifts to your thinking (which takes time and practice), you’ll get the results you want.